arbor-sim/arbor/doc/python/decor.rst

         :noindex:

         Apply a mechanism with a region using the name of the mechanism.
-        The mechanism will use the parameter values set in the mechanism catalogue.
+        The mechanism will use the parameter values set in the mechan ism catalogue.
         Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str region: description of the region.